University of Notre Dame Turbomachinery Lab

 Outcome

-This research turbomachinery testing facility advances the technology of large gas turbines used in aircraft, power plants, and the oil and gas industry applications.
+This research turbomachinery testing facility advances the technology of large gas turbines used in aircraft, power plants, and oil and gas industry applications.